human-conditions/yodrew.github.io-original/_pages/other-writings/bibliography.md

 </tbody>
 </table>

 I read and liked nearly everything else by Rand, Liedloff, and Quinn.
 Ouspensky's other books don't attract me.
-I have just started to study Graham, whose crystalline book on diet I have sought for over 20 years.
+But Fritz Peters's books about Gurdjieff are great.
+I have just started to study Graham.
+I sought his crystalline book on diet for over 20 years.
+His book also stands for Herbert Shelton's masterful work on hygiene, [_Science and Fine Art of Natural Hygiene_](/nhs.pdf).

 An honorable mention as a highly catalytic book that came at a critical moment in late 2006 is _Introduction to Human Technology_ by <a href="/blog/2009/08/william-arthur-evans/">William Arthur Evans</a>.